Vision-language model: Language model backbone

 Conceptually, the design is built around an off-the-shelf foundation LLM (a fine-tuned variant of Llama called Vicuna), with components patched on to support the image inputs.

 LLaVA borrows the tokenizer and the transformer modules (including their weights) from Vicuna, and uses them to handle the accompanying text.
-Recall that in a legacy (non-VLM) application of Vicuna, the tokenizer converts text into a stream of tokens, which are transferred into the transformer module, which in turn produces a stream response tokens.
+Recall that in a legacy (non-VLM) application of Vicuna, the tokenizer converts text into a stream of tokens, which are transferred into the transformer module, which in turn produces a stream of response tokens.
 These are then converted back to text using the tokenizer.

 Vision encoding

 To this, LLaVA adds two components, to support image inputs: